By Kathy Pang on August 3, 2012

 The UBC employer and employee cost-sharing percentages for calculating MSP premium deductions will remain unchanged.
 For example, employees who pay 75% of the MSP monthly premium will continue to pay 75% of the new premium rate.
-Please note that MSP deductions are taken one month in advance, so you will see the increased deduction on the Dec.
-31, 2010 paycheques for employees who pay the full or partial cost.
+Please note that MSP deductions are taken one month in advance, so employees who pay the full or partial cost will see the increased deduction on their Dec.
+31, 2011, paycheques.

 For a detailed list of the adjusted monthly rates by employee group and premium cost-sharing arrangement, please visit the UBC Human Resources Benefits Premium Rates page.

 Effective Jan.
 1, 2012, the UBC Employee and Spousal Optional Life premium rates will decrease by approximately 5%.
 Employees who are enrolled for Optional Life will the lower premium on their Dec.
 31, 2011, paycheque (premiums are taken one month in advance).
 For more information, please review the UBC Human Resources Memo that was sent to employees affected by the change.

 Effective Jan.
 1, 2012, the Disability Benefit Plan premium rate for the “Other” subgroup will increase to 0.867% of monthly earnings.
 For more information, please review the UBC Human Resources Memo that was sent to employees affected by the change.

 Disability Benefit Plan for Management & Professional Staff

 Effective Jan.
 1, 2012, the Disability Benefit Plan premium rate for Management & Professional Staff will decrease to 1.346% of monthly earnings.
 For more information, please review the UBC Human Resources Memo that was sent to Management & Professional Staff affected by the change.